 - Mix together well the chickpea flour, warm water, garlic powder and baking powder.
 For best results, cover and leave to rest for thirty minutes.
-You can skip this step if pushed for time.1 cup chickpea flour, 1 cup warm water, ½ tsp garlic powder, 1 tsp baking powder
+You can skip this step if pushed for time.1 cup chickpea flour, 1 cup water, ½ tsp garlic powder, 1 tsp baking powder

-- Remove the pizza base from the oven and spread the tomato paste over it sprinkle the dried oregano over it.4 tbsp tomato paste, 1-2 tbsp dried oregano
+- Remove the pizza base from the oven and spread the tomato paste over it sprinkle the dried oregano over it.4 tbsp tomato paste, 1-2 tbsp oregano, dried

 - Layer the other ingredients on top, including basil or favourite herbs – except the arugula/rocket, which we rinse and drain now.1 tbsp basil, fresh, 1 handful arugula